F5Networks/f5-aci-servicecenter/docs/faq.rst

 L2-L3 stitching
 ---------------

-**Q. Why do I get an error for VLAN Delete/self IP delete operation from the App?**
+**Q. Why do I get an error for VLAN/self IP delete operation from the App?**

 This is a known issue for BIG-IP v 12.x.
 If a pool with nodes is associated with a self IP of the same subnet, BIG-IP doesn’t allow user to delete that self IP.
 As a result, the VLAN delete operation also fails with the error.